PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "And what happened to the Wizard?"

-"Ennnh, magic is a dangerous business. "
+"Ennnh, magic is a dangerous business."

 ---